micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 5.md

 Ahi the son of Abdiel, the son of Guni, _was_ chief of their father's house.

 ###### 16
-And _the Gadites_ dwelt in Gilead, in Bashan and in its villages, and in all the [^e]common-lands of Sharon within their borders.
+And _the Gadites_ dwelt in Gilead, in Bashan and in its villages, and in all the common-lands of Sharon within their borders.

 ###### 17
 All these were registered by genealogies in the days of Jotham king of Judah, and in the days of Jeroboam king of Israel.